ALittlePatate/DevourClient/README.md

 * Walk in the lobby
 * Change the player's speed
 * Fullbright
+* Create a lobby with no player limit

 ## Installation
 For my french fellas out there, 1tap2times made a French video tutorial for the installation of the Mod : [link](https://vimeo.com/789315436)<br>